radcamp/radcamp.github.io/Brisbane2025/data_QC.md

 ## Exploring the seadragon data
-We will be reanalysing RAD-Seq data from seadragons (*Phyllopteryx taeniolatus*) sampled from across across New South Wales, Victoria, and Tasmania and published in [Klanten *et al* 2020 - Genomic and morphological evidence of distinct populations in the endemic common (weedy) seadragon *Phyllopteryx taeniolatus* (Syngnathidae) along the east coast of Australia](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243446)
+We will be reanalysing RAD-Seq data from seadragons (*Phyllopteryx taeniolatus*) sampled from across across New South Wales, Victoria and Tasmania, and published in [Klanten *et al* 2020 - Genomic and morphological evidence of distinct populations in the endemic common (weedy) seadragon *Phyllopteryx taeniolatus* (Syngnathidae) along the east coast of Australia](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243446)